LabMedUK Awards

 -

-Nominated persons should normally be practising clinical biochemists from outside of the UK who have made a major contribution to clinical biochemistry – in practice, research or in education.
+Nominated persons should normally be practising laboratory scientists from outside of the UK who have made a major contribution to Laboratory Medicine – in practice, research or in education.

 -

-The recipient is invited to give a state-of-the-art lecture in their area of expertise and the Award will be a certificate and an honorarium.
+The recipient is invited to give a state-of-the-art lecture in their area of expertise and the Award will be a suitable memento.

 -